atreebangalore/jaltol/.github/ISSUE_TEMPLATE/bug_report.md

 One line description of what the bug is.

 **To Reproduce**
-If using a custom shapefile please attach the zip file of the same with this issue.
+If using a custom shapefile please upload ZIP of the same to project google drive folder GISLayers and add link below.
 Steps to reproduce the behavior:
 1.
 2.